LMS Jubilee Class: Preservation

 Four Jubilees have been preserved, two each built by Crewe Works and by North British.
 45593 and 45596 were purchased directly from BR for preservation.
 The other two were rescued from Woodham Brothers.
 All four have operated in preservation and all have run on the main line.

-As of 2024 two members of the class are operational and mainline certified: 45596 Bahamas, and 45699 Galatea.
+As of 2026 one member of the class is operational and mainline certified: 45699 Galatea.
 In May 2024 David Smith of West Coast Railways confirmed that he had purchased 45593 Kolhapur and that the locomotive was moving to Carnforth for overhaul at a future date, while 45690 Leander was about to undertake an overhaul.
+45596 Bahamas was withdrawn for overhaul in October 2025.

 A large number of parts were taken from sister engine 45562 Alberta, which was the subject matter of a few preservation attempts, one of them even tried to persuade Sir Billy Butlin to buy it, that failed before she was scrapped in 1968 and most parts exist on preserved sister engine Galatea.

 Note: Marked names indicate that the loco is not presently wearing them.
 Loco numbers in bold mean their current number.